H\"older estimates for the $\bar\partial$ problem for $(p,q)$ forms on product domains: Introduction and the main theorems

 The rest of the paper is organized as follows.
-In Section 2, preliminaries about solid and boundary Cauchy type integrals on the complex plane are stated with references.
-In Section 3, the solution operator on product domains is introduced, along with the proof of Theorem \ref{main} in the case when $k\in \mathbb Z^+$ and Theorem \ref{mains}.
-The last section is devoted to the remaining case of Theorem \ref{main} when $k=0$.
-A convergence result of the mollifier method in H\"older spaces is proved in Appendix.
+Section 2 addresses preliminaries about solid and boundary Cauchy integrals on the complex plane.
+Section 3 is a revisit of the fundamental work of Nijenhuis and Woolf \cite{NW} on the $\bar\partial$ problem.
+Theorem \ref{Holder} is proved in Section 4, along with examples demonstrating those estimates are optimal in H\"older category.
+The last section is devoted to the proof of Theorem \ref{main} and Corollary \ref{mains}.
+In the Appendix, a convergence result of the mollifier method in H\"older spaces is proved.

-\textbf{Acknowledgement: } Both authors would like to thank Liding Yao for providing an example in Appendix.
+\textbf{Acknowledgement: } Both authors thank Liding Yao for providing an example in the Appendix.
 Part of the work was done while the second author was visiting American Institute of Mathematics (AIM).
-She also appreciated AIM and Association for Women in Mathematics (AWM) for hospitality during her visit.
+She also appreciates AIM and Association for Women in Mathematics (AWM) for hospitality during her visit.